francozanek29/CalculatorService/README.md

 ## How to test the application

 There are two different solution (one for each project defined at the top).
 You need to execute the server and then the client.
-When that´s working, the Client project has an interactibe menu that guides through the application execution.
+When that´s working, the Client project has an interactive menu that guides through the application execution.